signl4/docs/integrations/freshservice/freshservice.md

 - Automator 4: Which ticket updates in Freshservice should acknowlegde its earlier created Signl?
 - Automator 5: Which ticket updates in Freshservice should close its earlier created Signl?

-Automator 1, 4 and 5 each contain a webhook action which sends an event to the Freshservice connector app on events or criteria configured in the according Automator.
+Automator 1, 4 and 5 each contain a webhook action which sends an event to the Freshservice connector app on events or criteria configured in the Automator.
 The connector app in SIGNL4 can then either trigger a new Signl or update existing ones.

 Automator 2 and 3 are triggered by a specific note that is added to a ticket when its Signl is either acknowledged or closed.
 These Automators then typically have ticket status updates as actions but you may add further ticket changes to these Automators.